Kreolwolf1/factory-nodejs/lib/auth/readme.md

 app.get('/', auth.ensureAuthenticated(), routes.index);

 ```

-If you would like to make all your routes secure by default you just need to set the **isAllUrlsSecure** option to 'true':
+Set the **isAllUrlsSecure** option as 'true' to make all your routes secure by default:

 ```js
 config.uaa.isAllUrlsSecure = true;
 auth.use(config.uaa);
 ```

-If you would like to have more granular control of your routes security, you can add ***ensureAuthenticated*** middleware for each route that needs to be secure.
-Please see more detailes in the next section.
+To provide more granular control of your routes security, you can add the **ensureAuthenticated** middleware for each route that needs to be secure.
+Refer to the *Detailed Information* section for more details.

 ##Detailed Information

-###What is UAA
+###What Is UAA

 UAA is a Cloud Foundry service that is responsible for securing the platform services and providing a single sign-on (SSO) for web applications.
 The primary role of the UAA component is to serve as an OAuth2 authorization server.

-The basic delegation model is described in the [OAuth2 specification](http://tools.ietf.org/html/draft-ietf-oauth-v2).
-You can also read more about the Cloud Foundry UAA component in [this article](http://blog.cloudfoundry.com/2012/07/23/introducing-the-uaa-and-security-for-cloud-foundry/).
+The basic delegation model is described in the [OAuth2 specification][1].
+You can also read more about the Cloud Foundry UAA component in [this article][2].

 ###How It Works

-The library uses [passport](http://passportjs.org/) and [passport-OAuth](https://github.com/jaredhanson/passport-oauth) under the hood.
+The library uses [passport][3] and [passport-OAuth][4] under the hood.
 It just provides the UAA authentication strategy that is inherited from the passport OAuth2 strategy and encapsulates the process of passport initialization from a developer.
-Also the library makes routes for login and logout and provides the ***ensureAuthenticated*** middleware  that can check whether a user is authenticated or not.
+Also the library makes routes for login and logout and provides the **ensureAuthenticated** middleware that can check whether a user is authenticated or not.

 To summarize, the auth object provides three functions and one object: